Comparison between inkjet and thermal printers

 Portability

 As mentioned earlier, thermal printers are more portable than inkjet printers.
 This is because they’re not as bulky and do not require heavy duty paper to print on.
 You can easily carry them around in a backpack when you need to go somewhere with your work.
-If you want to print something small like receipts or price tags at home then a thermal printer is definitely better suited for this purpose because its lightweight nature makes it easy to carry around.
+If you want to print something small like shipping labels or price tags at home then a thermal printer is definitely better suited for this purpose because its lightweight nature makes it easy to carry around.

 User Cases